OwlHowlinMornSky/libiodine/README.md

 Libiodine is a simple library performing JPEG, PNG, WebP and GIF (experimental) compression/optimization written in Rust, with a C interface.

-It can compress/convert images and write each one into a specified file or a memory buffer.
+It can compress/convert images from files or memory buffer and write each one into a specified file or a memory buffer.

 > [!WARNING]
 > starting from v0.6.0 the library is written in Rust and no longer in C. There's a C interface, but it's not backward